The way that The Oxford Open Learning Trust conducts NEA (coursework) for our students is summarised below.

-- For any subject which has an NEA component, that is; A level English Language, English Literature or History and GCSE English the entry for your examination must be made through OOL/OHS.
+- For any subject which has an NEA component, that is; A level English Language, English Literature or History and GCSE English the entry for your examination should normally be made through The Trust.
 We will be your “entering centre“, but only for these subjects and not any others.
 We will make your exam entry, you will be an OOL internal candidate (not an external or private candidate) and the fees for this will be paid to Oxford Open Learning.
 The alternative to this is to sit with Tutors and Exams who will be happy to make your entry and you will submit your NEA to us in the normal way.

 - For any other subject, you will enter as a private candidate at your local exam centre, where you will be an external candidate.
 You cannot enter through us.

 - Your host centre will be a local school, college or private tutorial college that agrees to let you sit the written exams with them, using the transfer of entry system.
 The host will not need to make an exam entry for you or have anything to do with your coursework/NEA.
 You find a host centre in the same way as you would find a normal exam centre, using the guidelines and information for finding exam centres on this website.
 You will need to pay them directly for allowing you to sit at their centre.

 - Our Examinations Officer has spoken to a lot of the centres shown on our exam centre finder map and many have already agreed that they will be happy to be a “host” centre for our students.

 - If you have any special needs and require access arrangements it is essential that you let Oxford Open Learning know.
 The process for getting special arrangements is long and if you leave it until close to the exam, it will probably be too late.
 Tutors and Exams would be a good choice as they are specialists in this area.